mgmarques/CSharp/README.md

 * GroupingAggregating: Grouping and aggregating data from a collection of objects.

 ### Level 4: Asynchronous programming ###
-* Building an asynchronous file reader.
+* AsynchronousFileReader: Building an asynchronous file reader.
-* Implementing a multi-threaded data processing application.
+* Multi-threadedDataProcessingApplication: Implementing a multi-threaded data processing application.

 ### Level 5: ORM concepts ###
-* Building a data access layer for an e-commerce application.
+* DALECommerceApp: Building a data access layer for an e-commerce application.
-* Implementing complex queries using LINQ with Entity Framework.
+* DALComplexQueries: Implementing complex queries using LINQ with Entity Framework.

 ### Level 6: Introduction to web development with ASP.NET MVC ###
 * A simple blog or to-do list application following the MVC pattern.